National Unity Party (Moldova)

-The National Unity Party (Partidul Unității Naționale; PUN), known before 11 June 2017 as the Right (Dreapta), is a Moldovan political party founded in June 2017, having as its main political goal the unification with Romania of the territory between the rivers Prut and Nistru (also known as Bessarabia).
+The National Unity Party (Partidul Unității Naționale; PUN), known before 11 June 2017 as the Right (Dreapta), was a Moldovan political party founded in June 2017, having as its main political goal the unification with Romania of the territory between the rivers Prut and Nistru (also known as Bessarabia).

 History

 On 11 June 2017, the political party Dreapta, founded by Ana Guțu, changed its name to the National Unity Party of Moldova (PUN), at the extraordinary congress of the party.
 The former defense minister of Moldova, Anatol Șalaru, was elected PUN's executive president, and Ana Guțu was elected first vice president.
 Both are former members of the Liberal Party (PL).

 At an extraordinary congress on 25 June 2017, the former president of Romania, Traian Băsescu, was elected honorary president.

+The party merged into the Liberal Democratic Party of Moldova on 17 September 2023.